Introduction to Impex

 Initial screen

 In the following example the source media is attached to the left port.
-IMPEX will of course support having the source media or the target media attached to any of the ports.
+Impex will of course support having the source media or the target media attached to any of the ports.
 This flexibility can be changed from the administration server ICC to make certain media usable only in certain ways.

 Before you start, you will see a generic screen welcoming you to insert your media into the Impex station.
 At this point in time, it is also possible to change the language that is used for all dialogues.
 Impex is available in most major languages.